SpraxDev/TS-Template/README.md

 you'd want to change the `@tsconfig` dependency to the version you would want to use (e.g. `14` or `16`) and edit the `tsconfig.json` file to point to that version.

-You might need to make additional adjustments to my `tsconfig.json` as I might be overwriting some settings that are suboptimal for other version of node.
-If you are not sure, stick to the configuration provided by `@tsconfig`'s configuration.
+You might need to make additional adjustments to my `tsconfig.json` (and `tests/tsconfig.json`) as I might be overwriting some settings that are suboptimal for other version of node.
+If you are not sure, stick to the configuration provided by `@tsconfig`.

 ## License
 This repository contains a `LICENSE`-file, but it is part of the template.